Ocean County Mall: History

+Sears opened on July 19, 1976.
+Ocean County Mall opened for business on July 28, 1976.
+The mall opened with 55 of the 92 stores and 2 of the 3 anchors.
+Open anchors at the time included JCPenney and Sears.
+Bamberger's opened on March 10, 1977, before being converted to Macy's in 1986.
+General Cinema, which became in Cinemagic Theatres in January 1998, closed on October 24, 2002.
+It sat vacant until 2007 when it was replaced by a Japanese restaurant.

 In 1988, a small expansion was built which included a Stern's.
-When the chain went out of business, it was turned into Boscov's.
+The store closed in 2001, when the chain was folded.
+The space was taken over by Boscov’s.
 Around the same time, the General Cinema quietly closed down due to competition from the AMC-Loews across the street at Seacourt Pavilion.
 The Cinema's main mall entrance near Applebee's was sealed off for years (now a Japanese restaurant, Ichiban), while the small side hallway near Sears remained locked and dark.

 In 2003, the mall received a complete renovation, which added new signage, flooring, lighting, seating areas, and lighting in the parking lot.
 The renovation was partially sponsored by the Deborah Heart and Lung Center, which donated seating & lounge areas, in part to encourage mall walking.
 To accommodate, there is a stretch of discolored tile around the perimeter of the mall with numbers engraved marking walking distance.

 On January 4, 2018, it was announced that the Sears would be closing in early April of that year as part of a plan to close 103 stores nationwide.